Rote Hilfe e.V.: History

-Rote Hilfe e.V. ("Red Aid," abbreviated RH) is a German far-left prisoner support group.
-RH was founded in 1975, although localized groups calling themselves "Rote Hilfe" had begun to appear at the end of the 1960s.
-The group views itself as a successor to the Weimar-era Rote Hilfe.
-In the 1970s, it worked on behalf of Red Army Faction prisoners, and a few RH members went on to join the RAF or similar groups (e.g., Angelika Speitel and Hans-Joachim Klein).
-Today half of Rote Hilfe's budget is spent paying the legal fees, fines, and expenses of left-wing prisoners.
-It also publishes a quarterly journal, Die Rote Hilfe ("Red Aid"), and other publications, organizes events, etc. RH is headquartered in Göttingen and, as of 2023, had about 13,700 members.
-The Federal Office for the Protection of the Constitution considers it a "left-wing extremist" organization.
+Red Aid was founded in 1975, although local groups calling themselves "Rote Hilfe" had begun to appear in the late 1960s.
+The organisation sees itself as a successor to the Weimar-era Rote Hilfe.
+In the 1970s, it worked on behalf of Red Army Faction (RAF) prisoners, and a small number of RH members later joined the RAF or similar groups (e.g., Angelika Speitel and Hans-Joachim Klein).
+Today, roughly half of Red Aid's budget is used to cover the legal fees, fines, and expenses of left‑wing activists and prisoners.
+It also publishes a quarterly journal, Die Rote Hilfe ("The Red Aid"), along with other publications, and organises events.
+The Federal Office for the Protection of the Constitution (Bundesamt für Verfassungsschutz, BfV) asserts that Red Aid plays a supportive role within left‑wing extremist milieus, contributing to their cohesion and persistence.